EbbuzRM/frequencyplayer/README.md

 This project is distributed under the MIT license.
 See the LICENSE file for more details.

 # Contacts
-For questions or suggestions, you can contact me via email or open an issue on the repository.
+For questions or suggestions, you can contact me on facebook (https://www.facebook.com/ebbuzbass) or open an issue on the repository.